belguawhale/Discord-Werewolf/README.md

 ## Changelog

+3/29/2017 - Added werekitten and belungas; Added -fleave flag to !shutdown

 3/24/2017 - Fixed a serious bug with influence totem attempting to lynch dead players; Fixed a minor bug with dead players with impatience totem still playing impatience message

 3/23/2017 - Added werecrow and gunners to chaos (in chaos, anyone could be gunner); Added !frevive command for debugging purposes